top of page

 Workers’ Compensation Requirements

-California requires workers’ compensation insurance for any business with at least one employee.
-There are very few exceptions, so nearly all plumbing contractors must carry coverage.
+California requires workers’ compensation insurance for any business with one or more employees.

 • A contractor license bond